-The Counseling Center's Sexual Trauma Empower Program (STEP) offers free and confidential short and long-term individual, group, and emergency sexual trauma counseling services for JMU students; advocacy services for survivors, including assistance with medical, judicial, and legal referrals; and, finally, consultation services, including consultation around Title IX, for faculty, staff, family members, and friends of survivors of sexual trauma.
-During the initial assessment appointment, a counselor will help students decide which service(s) would be the most beneficial.
+The Counseling Center's Sexual Trauma Empower Program (STEP) offers free and confidential short and long-term individual, group, and emergency sexual trauma counseling services for JMU students.
+We also assist with medical, judicial, and legal referrals as well as offer consultation around Title IX, for faculty, staff, family members, and friends of survivors of sexual trauma.

 - What is Sexual Assault?

 - What to do if you or someone you know experiences a sexual trauma

 - FAQs and Myths